st-tech/gatling-operator/docs/quickstart-guide.md

     secretName: "gatling-notification-slack-secrets"
 ```

-In the Secret, you need to set Slack webhook URL value (in base64 encoded string) for a Slack channel to which you want to deliver the message.
+You need to set Slack webhook URL value (in base64 encoded string) in the Secret for a Slack channel to which you want to deliver the message.
 The key name for the Slack webhook URL must be `incoming-webhook-url`.

 ```yaml
 apiVersion: v1